Seizures

 Imaging tests may include:

-- Magnetic resonance imaging (MRI).
-An MRI scan uses powerful magnets and radio waves to create a detailed view of your brain.
-Your doctor may be able to detect lesions or abnormalities in your brain that could lead to seizures.
+- MRI.
+An MRI scan uses powerful magnets and radio waves to create a detailed view of the brain.
+An MRI may show changes in the brain that could lead to seizures.

-- Computerized tomography (CT).
-A CT scan uses X-rays to obtain cross-sectional images of your brain.
-CT scans can reveal abnormalities in your brain that might cause a seizure, such as tumors, bleeding and cysts.
+- CT scan.
+A CT scan uses X-rays to get cross-sectional images of the brain.
+CT scans can show changes in the brain that might cause a seizure.
+Those changes may include tumors, bleeding and cysts.

 - Positron emission tomography (PET).
-A PET scan uses a small amount of low-dose radioactive material that's injected into a vein to help visualize active areas of the brain and detect abnormalities.
+A PET scan uses a small amount of low-dose radioactive material that's put into a vein.
+The material helps show active areas of the brain and brain changes.

 Treatment